Government House, Hong Kong: History and timeline

-Government House was designed by Charles St George Cleverly.
-Construction started in 1851, eight years after Hong Kong became a British colony, and took four years to complete.
-The first governor to take up residence there was Sir John Bowring, the fourth governor of the territory, and the last was the final and 28th governor, Chris Patten.
+1851: Eight years after Hong Kong became a British colony, construction of the house began on a design by Charles St George Cleverly, completing after four years.
+The first governor to take up residence was Sir John Bowring, the fourth governor of the territory.

-Government House also housed the Legislative Council of Hong Kong from 1855 to the 1930s.
-The Council used the ballroom from 1891 onward.
+1855–1930s: Government House also housed the Legislative Council of Hong Kong, using the ballroom from 1891 onwards.

-During the Japanese occupation during the Second World War (1941–1945), it was occupied by the Japanese Military Governor.
-The form of the building was changed to a hybrid Japanese/neoclassical image by Seichi Fujimura (藤村正一 Fujimura Seiichi) in 1944, primarily through the addition of a tower and roof elements.
+1941–1945: During the Japanese occupation in the Second World War, it was occupied by the Japanese Military Governor.
+The form of the building altered to a hybrid Japanese/neoclassical style by Seichi Fujimura (藤村清一 Fujimura Seiichi) in 1944, primarily through the addition of a tower and roof elements.

-On 16 September 1945, the Instrument of Surrender was signed at the Government House.
+16 September 1945: The Instrument of Surrender signed at Government House.

-The Japanese fittings of Government House were removed in 1946, but the tower remains to this day.
+1946: Japanese fittings removed (the tower remains to this day).

-During 1947 to 1957, two sculptured stone lions were erected at the entrance.
+1947–1957: Two stone carved lions placed at the entrance.

-During 1971 to 1982, a kidney-shaped swimming pool was built in the garden.
+1971–1982: A kidney-shaped swimming pool installed in the garden.

-During 1982 to 1986, an ornamental pool with a fountain was created at the foot of the main stairs leading down from the north Veranda.
+1982–1986: An ornamental pool with a fountain created at the foot of the main stairs leading down from the north veranda.

-During 1987 to 1992, a small pergola on the lower terrace was erected and the water feature of the main garden staircase was converted into an impressive planter.
+1987–1992: A small pergola on the lower terrace erected and the water feature of the main garden staircase converted into an impressive planter.

-Government House was declared a monument in 1995 under the Antiquities and Monuments Ordinance.
+1995: Government House declared a monument under the Antiquities and Monuments Ordinance.

-After the transfer of sovereignty over Hong Kong to the People's Republic of China in 1997, the House became a reception for ceremonies (such as the conferring of Honours and formal banquets).
-Tung Chee Hwa, the first chief executive, did not reside in Government House but rather at Grenville House.
+1997: The final and 28th governor, Chris Patten vacates Government House.
+After the transfer of sovereignty over Hong Kong from the UK to the People's Republic of China, the house acted primarily as a reception for ceremonies (such as the conferring of honours and formal banquets) whilst the first chief executive, Tung Chee Hwa, remained at his own home, Grenville House.

-During 1997 to 2005, a bonsai gallery was introduced in the Veranda.
+1997–2005: A bonsai gallery introduced in the veranda.

-Donald Tsang, the second Chief Executive, moved into Government House in January 2006, following extensive renovations.
-The Standard criticised that the renovation cost was estimated at HK$14.5 million, including a sum of HK$300,000 allocated to a new fish pond designed to accommodate Tsang's collection of koi.
+2005–2012: An outdoor fish pond added in the back garden.

-During 2005 to 2012, an outdoor fish pond was added in the back garden.
+January 2006: Donald Tsang, the second Chief Executive, moves into Government House, following extensive renovations at an estimated cost of HK$14.5 million, criticised by The Standard, including a sum of HK$300,000 allocated to a new fish pond designed to accommodate Tsang's collection of koi.

-During 2012 to 2017, a three-bin composting system was added in the back garden.
+2012–2017: A three-bin composting system added in the back garden.

-In 2017, one of the tennis courts was converted into a landscaped area.
+2017: One of the tennis courts converted into a landscaped area.

-In 2022, HK$2.8 million was spent to renovate the house, before the fifth Chief Executive John Lee moved in.
+2022: HK$2.8 million spent on renovations of the house, prior to the fifth Chief Executive John Lee moving in.